FAQs

 Will my insurance cover AAT™?

 You will have to check with your current medical practitioner to make this determination.
-Remember, that you can perform AAT™ at home.
+Remember, that you can easily and quickly learn and perform AAT™ right from home.

 How many visits will I need to get better?